mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 ## Extensibility

-Many applications of a quantity and units library may need to operate on a combination of standard (e.g. SI) and domain-specific quantities and units.
+Many applications of a quantity and units library may need to operate on a combination of standard (e.g., SI) and domain-specific quantities and units.
 The complexity of developing domain-specific solutions highlights the value in being able to define new quantities and units that have all the expressivity and safety as those provided by the library.